-The Principal and staff deal with specific concerns or complaints as part of their day-to-day management of the school in accordance with the School's Concerns and Complaints Process.
+The Principal and staff deal with specific complaints as part of their day-to-day management of the school in accordance with the School's Complaints Procedure.

-The majority of concerns or complaints are handled in an informal manner and are resolved quickly, sensitively and to the satisfaction of the complainant, who could be a student's parent, relative, carer or neighbour i.e. someone not directly involved in the school.
+The majority of complaints are handled in an informal manner and are resolved quickly, sensitively and to the satisfaction of the complainant, who could be a student's parent, relative or carer.

 However, there are occasions when complainants behave in an unreasonable manner when raising and/or pursuing concerns.
 The consequences are that the actions of the complainants begin to impact negatively on the day-to-day running of the school and directly or indirectly the overall well-being of staff, children and parents in the school community.
-In these exceptional circumstances the school many take action in accordance with this policy.
+In these exceptional circumstances the school may take action in accordance with this policy.

-1. Aims of the Policy
+Aims of the Policy

-1.1 The aims are to:
+The aims are to:

-- uphold the standards of courtesy and reasonableness that should characterise all communication between the school and persons who wish to express a concern or pursue a complaint; - support the well-being of children, staff and everyone else who has legitimate interest in the work of the school, including Board of Trustees and parents; - deal fairly with those who make persistent or vexatious complaints and those who harass members of staff in school.
+- Uphold the standards of courtesy and reasonableness that should characterise all communication between the school and persons who wish to express a concern or pursue a complaint; - 2.
+Support the well-being of students, staff and everyone else who has legitimate interest in the work of the school, including Board of Trustee Members and parents; - 3.
+Deal fairly with those who make persistent or vexatious complaints and those who harass members of staff in school.

-2. Parent Expectations of the School

-- 2.1 Parents/carers/members of the public who raise either informal concerns or formal complaints with the school can expect the school to: - a) regularly communicate to parents/carers in writing: - (i) how and when problems can be raised with the school; - (ii) the existence of the school's complaints procedure, and - (iii) the existence of this guidance; - b) respond within a reasonable time; - c) be available for consultation within reasonable time limits bearing in mind the needs of the students within the school and the nature of the complaint; - d) respond with courtesy and respect;
+Parents/carers/members of the public who raise either informal concerns or formal complaints with the school can expect the school to:

+- 1. Regularly communicate to parents/carers in writing: - a.
+How and when problems can be raised with the school; - b.
+The existence of the school's complaints procedure, and - c.
+The existence of this guidance; - 2.
+Respond within a reasonable time;

-- e) attempt to resolve problems using reasonable means in line with the school's Concerns and Complaints Process, other policies; - f) keep complainants informed of progress towards a resolution of the issues raised.
+- 3. Be available for consultation within reasonable time limits bearing in mind the needs of the students within the school and the nature of the complaint; - 4.
+Respond with courtesy and respect; - 5.
+Attempt to resolve problems using reasonable means in line with the school's Complaints Procedure, other policies; - 6.
+Keep complainants informed of progress towards a resolution of the issues raised.

-3. The School's Expectations of Parents/Carers/Members of the Public
+The School's Expectations of Parents/Carers/Members of the Public

-- 3.1 The school can expect parents/carers/members of the public who wish to raise problems with the school to: - a) treat all school staff with courtesy and respect; - b) respect the needs and well-being of students and staff in the school; - c) avoid any use, or threatened use, of violence to people or property; - d) avoid any aggression, verbal abuse or online abuse through social media; - e) recognise the time constraints under which members of staff in schools work and allow the school a reasonable time to respond; - f) recognise that resolving a specific problem can sometimes take some time; - g) (in the case of a complaint) follow the School's Concerns and Complaints Process.
+The school can expect parents/carers/members of the public who wish to raise problems with the school to:

+- 1. Treat all school staff with courtesy and respect; - 2.
+Respect the needs and well-being of students and staff in the school; - 3.
+Avoid any use, or threatened use, of violence to people or property; - 4.
+Avoid any aggression or verbal abuse; - 5.
+Recognise the time constraints under which members of staff in schools work and allow the school a reasonable time to respond; - 6.
+Recognise that resolving a specific problem can sometimes take some time; - 7.
+(In the case of a complaint) follow the School's Complaints Procedure; - 8.
+Recognise that it may not always be possible to have an agreed understanding of events / incidents or issues, however, this should not be an impediment to finding a solution.

-4. Who is a Persistent Complainant?
+Who is a Persistent Complainant?